CipherOne/swiftprotocol/README.md

 - [References](#references)

 ## Introduction
 The Universal Basic Income Corporation (UBIC), Universal Basic Income (UBI) and the Universal Basic Income Token (UBIT) must exist for humans and their world to continue to function as jobs continue to be replaced by AI and automation <sup>[[1]](#1)</sup>.
 In a world with more abundant resources than ever before, many still struggle to make ends meet, and it is a primary directive UBIC to ensure every human has access to the core necessities of life that inlcudes water, food, clothing and shelter.
-This Protocol is the framework for the AI DAO purposed for distributing UBI to each Citizen through the UBIC blockchain, the UBIC platform and programs and the Universal Basic Income Tokens (UBITs).
+This Protocol is the framework for the AI DAO purposed for distributing UBI to each Citizen through the UBIC double helix crossblockchain, website, platform, programs and UBITs.
 The mass adoption of this Protocol will allow the dream of the Universal Basic Income to become realized by each Citizen of UBIC.
 This protocol has been designed with practical and proven solutions, with additional functionality to aid in its global adoption.

 ## Account Types
-To create the global electronic cryptocurrency capable of providing UBI to each Citizen of UBIC, the following structure is established:
+To create the global electronic cryptocurrency capable of providing UBI to each Citizen, the following structure is established:

-1. AI is the eventual generator of the Universal Basic Income Token(s) (UBIT)s perpetually filling the UBIC Account(s).
+1. AI is the eventual generator of UBITs perpetually filling all UBIC Account(s).
 2. Each Citizen is unique and is allowed to have one UBIC account for sendng/receiving UBITs.
 3. Entity accounts must be permitted to exist for business, convenience and privacy reasons.
 4. The system must remain decentralized to avoid single points of failure and central control.